Divorce or separation – Retired members – Pension

 The pension diversion amount can be amended or stopped with an amended court order.

 There is no impact for Supplementary Death Benefit (SDB) purposes.
-However, your former spouse will still be entitled to receive your SDB if you have named this person as your beneficiary.
+However, if your former spouse is still named as the beneficiary, they will be entitled to receive your SDB benefit upon your passing.

-• Does your Will affect who receives your Supplementary Death Benefit (SDB)?
+Does your Will affect who receives your Supplementary Death Benefit?

-Wills, Agreements and Court Orders do not affect who receives your Supplementary Death Benefit (SDB).
-The person you named as your beneficiary for the SDB Plan receives your death benefit.
+No. Wills, Agreements and Court Orders do not affect who receives your Supplementary Death Benefit (SDB).
+The beneficiaries named on the Naming or Changing Your Beneficiaries (PWGSC-TPSGC 2196) form will receive the SDB.

-• If you don't remember whom you named as the beneficiary of your Supplementary Death Benefit (SDB), how do you find out who it is?
+If you don't remember whom you named as beneficiaries of your Supplementary Death Benefit, how do you find out who it is?

 Visit Public service group insurance benefit plans for information on benefits.